-At the end of the semester those who taught the courses, together with other members of the faculty for the course, will meet to assess and refine the courses.
+At the end of the previewed courses, those who taught the courses, together with other members of the faculty for the course, will meet to assess and refine the courses.

 The General Education Curriculum is a streamlined program.
 In the run-up year of 2011-2012 the careful planning and energetic participation of the faculty, supported by the administration will lay the groundwork for a smooth implementation.
 The greatest costs will occur during the transitional years, while the current General Education program is phased out and the new General Education is phased in.
 However, once that phase out is complete the new General Education is likely to be more cost effective since it relies on fewer course requirements.
+The reform is ultimately all-inclusive and not College constituency will remain unaffected by it.
 The next few semesters will give even more meaning to our motto, "York is on the move!"